villegar/xxii-simmac/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/villegar/xxii-simmac/master?filepath=HPCwRmpi.ipynb)

-On this tutorial we will be learning about Parallel Computing using R, mainly the library __Rmpi__ (https://cran.r-project.org/package=Rmpi), however, we will also have a quick exploration on some other relevant libraries like __foreach__ (https://cran.r-project.org/package=foreach) and __doParallel__ (https://cran.r-project.org/package=doParallel).
+On this tutorial, we will be learning about Parallel Computing using R, mainly the library __Rmpi__ (https://cran.r-project.org/package=Rmpi), however, we will also have a quick exploration on some other relevant libraries like __foreach__ (https://cran.r-project.org/package=foreach) and __doParallel__ (https://cran.r-project.org/package=doParallel).

 Organization: